rinvex/laravel-tenants-classic/README.md

 Note that since this package supports multiple central domains, tenants will be accessible via all central subdomains, so if we have another alias central domain `rinvex.net`, you can expect `cortex` to be available on `cortex.rinvex.net` as well.

-Tenants can optionally have top level domains as well, something like `cortex-example.com`, which means it's now accessible through three different domains:
+Tenants can optionally have top level domains of their own too, something like `test-example.com`, which means it's now accessible through three different domains:
 - `cortex.rinvex.com`
 - `cortex.rinvex.net`
-- `cortex-example.com`
+- `test-example.com`

 ### Session Domain

 Since **Rinvex Tenants** supports multiple central and tenant domains, it needs to change the default laravel session configuration on the fly, and that's actually what it does.
 It will dynamically change `session.domain` config option based on the current request host.

-### Global Helpers

-**Rinvex Tenants** comes with the following global helpers:

-- `central_domains()`: Returns an array of all central domains, which is basically the default app domain retrieved from `app.url`, appended to any extra alias domains retrieved from `rinvex.tenants.alias_domains`
-- `tenant_domains()`: Returns an array of all tenant domains, which is basically array of two items, tenant subdomain and domain.
-The subdomain is a concatenation of tenant `slug` with default app domain.
-- `central_subdomains()`: Returns an array of all central subdomains of currently active tenant, which is basically tenant's slug appended to every central domain.
-- `central_domain()`: Returns the default application domain, parsed from the default Laravel config option `app.url`.
+> **Note:** Due to security reasons, accessing the same application through multiple top level domains (.rinvex.com & .rinvex.net) means the user will need to login for each different domain, as their session and cookies are tied to the top level domain.
+Example: if the user logged in to `cortex.rinvex.com` they will stay logged-in to the top level domain `rinvex.com` and all it's subdomains like `website.rinvex.com`, but they will not be logged in to `cortex.rinvex.net` even if both domains directs to the same application, they will need to login again there.
+This is a known limitation due to enforced security restrictions by the browser.
+We may create a workaround in the future, but it's a bit complicated, and involves third-party cookies and CORS, so feel free to send a PR if you have a creative solution.

 ### Querying Tenant Scoped Models